Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [ICCV 2019] ([paper](https://arxiv.org/pdf/1906.05186.pdf)) Boosting Few-Shot Visual Learning with Self-Supervision

     Self-supervision means to rotate itself, and compute two losses.

+- [CVPR 2019] ([paper](https://arxiv.org/pdf/1906.01905.pdf)) Baby steps towards few-shot learning with multiple semantics
+    * Show 4.5 years old baby perform 70% on 1-shot case, adult achieve 99%.
+    * Add multi-semantic into the task.
+    * However on 5-shot case LEO perform exceed both this paper and the paper above with no semantics information.
+    * For 1-shot case, this method achieve 67.2% +- 0.4% compare to 70% of human baby performance.

+- [NIPS 2019] ([paper](https://arxiv.org/pdf/1902.07104.pdf)) Adaptive Cross-Modal Few-shot Learning
+    * Using texture information to enhance the performance, which reach a comparable result on mini-imagenet
+    * Perform well on 1-shot rather than 5-shot or 10-shot

+- [CVPR 2019] Large-Scale Few-Shot Learning- Knowledge Transfer With Class Hierarchy
+    * Aiming at learning large-scale problem, not just on 5 novel class.
+    * Using the Class Names embeddings(text embedding) to form a class hierarchy.
+    * Get a pretter higher result than existing methods.

 #### Self-training